 There is no penalty for motor run time but there is a specified maximum motor run time of 30 seconds.
-The maximum duration score you can get on your stopwatch is 9:59:99 which is still a 9:59 score.
+The maximum duration score you can get on your stopwatch is 9:59:99 which is still a 9:59 score (truncate in F5J).
 If your scorekeeper writes down a 10:00:00 that means either a human stopwatch button press error or the announced flight time window is in error i.e. not exactly 10 mins long between the working time horns.
-As such it’s very important that the scoring announcement system is verified to give exactly 10 mins (or 15 mins for fly-offs) between the horns.
+As such it’s important that the scoring announcement system is verified to give exactly 10 mins (or 15 mins for fly-offs) between the horns.

 F5J Strategy Primer — The Basics

-In ALES competitions everyone launches and gets essentially the same height since there is no penalty for flying all the way up to the cutoff altitude.
 In F5J the higher you fly during the launch phase the greater you are penalized.
-So the biggest additional challenge (and source of extra points) of F5J compared to ALES is to try and find as low a thermal as possible before the launch period is over.
-As it turns out this single difference significantly changes the game from what often is a “landing contest” in ALES to a strategy and thermal skills competition in F5J. i.e. you can gain far more extra points by choosing to cut your motor at a lower altitude than by nailing a landing.
+So one of the bigger challenges (and source of extra points) of F5J is to try and find as low a thermal as possible before the launch time is over.
+As it turns out this single difference significantly changes the game from what often is a “landing contest” in other formats to thermal skills competition in F5J. i.e. you can gain far more extra points by choosing to cut your motor at a lower altitude than by nailing a landing.

 As fundamental of a goal as lower launch heights may sound, aside from the obvious increased difficulty of working lower narrower thermals, in practice it can add several additional layers of challenge.
 First, it is not uncommon that an area of the field with known “thermal bubbles” will attract multiple planes during a given round’s launch.
-This means the area can become congested (video example).
 So use extra caution if you choose to enter such an area.